AJTJ/water_treatment_backend/SETUP_NOTES.md

 ## Show the current revision applied to the database
 `alembic current`

+## Other commands
 `alembic show <revision_id>`
 `alembic stamp head`
 `alembic check`

 ## Resetting alembic while in development
-- manually delete all versions and generate a baseline schema (with initial command)
+- manually delete all versions and generate a baseline schema (with reset command)